iwataka/ctrlproj.vim/README.md

 + `:CtrlprojRemoveBuffers`

   Remove all buffers included in the current project.

++ `:CtrlprojRooter`

+  Change the current directory to the project root.

 The last three commands utilizes the files which are cached by CtrlP.